ra-coding-club/chapter-1/README.md

 ### Questions

-Example Question: The ______ of an HTML document is the part that is not displayed in the web browser when the page is loaded.
+Sample Question 1: The ______ of an HTML document is the part that is not displayed in the web browser when the page is loaded.

 1. What is the head's job?